Peru Iquitos Jungle canopy walk Iquitos Lodge

 • Early morning River boat trip to the Timetacular Rainforest Macaws Clay Lick.

-One of the highly-rateJunglees in the Amazon rainforest is the Puerto Maldonado Inkaterra Reserva Amazonica overlooking the Madre de Dios Peru rainforest.
-At Puerto Maldonado, one can explore the Jungle from a spectacular 100 ft Canopy Walkway.
+One of the highly rated jungles in the Amazon rainforest is the Puerto Maldonado Inkaterra Reserva Amazonica, overlooking the Madre de Dios Peru rainforest.
+At Puerto Maldonado, one can explore the Jungle from a spectacular 100-foot Canopy Walkway.

 Iquitos Jungle in Peru

-Iquitos is the largest globally, only accessible by riverboat or Plane and only accessible from the city of Lima or Cusco, Peru.
+Iquitos is the largest globally, and it is only accessible by riverboat or Plane from the cities of Lima or Cusco, Peru.

 Where are Iquitos & How to get to Iquitos?